-For the 2020-2021 school year our Learning Specialist will be in-person while our School Psychologist will conduct her work remotely.
+For the 2021-2022 school year our Learning Specialist and School Psychologist will will be in-person.

-Special Education Across the Three Learning Scenarios for 2020-21
+Special Education Across the Three Learning Scenarios for 2021-22

-During the 2020-21 school year, Northside will work hard at maintaining supports for our Student Success students by continuing to work via each of these pathways in whichever learning scenario we find ourselves: in-person, hybrid, or online.
+During the 2021-22 school year, Northside will work hard at maintaining support for our Student Success students by continuing to work via each of these pathways in whichever learning scenario we find ourselves: in-person or online due to COVID.